Estimated reading time: 7 minutes

 Thank you for reading and following along!

-- In a large wok, add the olive oil, sesame oil, and garlic, heat over low to medium heat until the oil is warm, add the chopped Napa cabbage, stir with a spatula until all the cabbage is coated with the oil-garlic mixture.
+- In a large wok, add the olive oil, sesame oil, and garlic, heat over low to medium heat until the oil is warm, and add the chopped Napa cabbage, and stir with a spatula until all the cabbage is coated with the oil-garlic mixture.
 Sprinkle the 5-spice powder, drizzle the soy sauce, and stir until evenly mixed.
 You can add the pepper in while it's cooking or choose to add it when serving.

 - The cabbage should take between 8-10 minutes to become tender, you can cover it to preserve the juices which are delicious over steamed rice.
-When it's ready to serve, season with any additional kosher salt, soy sauce, black and white pepper and enjoy!
+When it's ready to serve, season with any additional kosher salt, soy sauce, and black and white pepper and enjoy!

 - It should take 8-10 minutes to get the cabbage to be tender, this will depend on the thickness of the pieces.